Apply!

 • If you have any application-specific questions that you feel are not answered below, please email us and we’ll address them as quickly as possible: info@akheatsmart.org

-• Applications can be completed on this site or downloaded and then printed and mailed to: Renewable Juneau, Alaska Carbon Reduction Fund, P.O.
-Box 22227, Juneau, AK 99802.
+• Applications can be completed via the link at the base of this page or downloaded and mailed to: Alaska Heat Smart – ACRF, P.O.
+Box 20912, Juneau, AK 99802.

 • Applications and required income documents will be reviewed as time and funding permits and will be considered on a first-come, first-serve basis.
 The number of oil to heat pump conversions awarded will be based on available funding.
 If your application is accepted and adequate funds are unavailable, you will be notified and placed on a wait list.